rndme/download/README.md

 Summary
 ---------
 The download() function is used to trigger a file download from JavaScript.
 It specifies the contents and name of a new file placed in the browser's download directory.
-The input can be a String, Blob, or Typed Array of data, or via a dataURL representing the file's data as base64 or url-encoded string.
+The input can be a URL, String, Blob, or Typed Array of data, or via a dataURL representing the file's data as base64 or url-encoded string.
 No matter the input format, download() saves a file using the specified file name and mime information in the same manner as a server using a Content-Disposition HTTP header.

 Syntax
 ---------